Lewes Photographers (A-B)

 [ABOVE] The trade plate of Daniel Blagrove, Photographer of 73 High Street, Lewes, taken from the reverse of a carte-de-visite (c1868).
 Blagrove reminds customers that he had become established as a photographer in Lewes in 1851, when he visited the town as a travelling daguerreotype artist with his partner Mr. Moore.

-Alfred Marsh BLISS (born 1861, Cardiff, Wales)
+Alfred Marsh BLISS (born 1861, Cardiff, Wales - died 1928, Vancouver, Canada )

 [ABOVEE] The studio premises of A. M. Bliss & Co. at 34 Lansdown Place, next to the Lansdown Arms public house (c1910).
 The awning outside Bliss & Co.'s shop advertises "photographic postcards".
+When this photograph was taken, the studio of A. M. Bliss & Co. was owned by the photographer John Lee Dadford (c1878-1955) and managed by Walter Blink Gardner.
+It is thought that Alfred Marsh Bliss, the original owner of the studio emigrated to Canada in the 1890s.

 Alfred Marsh Bliss was born in Cardiff in 1861, the son of Henry and Priscilla Bliss.
 Alfred's father, Henry Bliss (born c1828 Dursley, Gloucestershire) was a merchant dealing in tea, coffee, spice and fruit.
 By the time the 1881 census was taken, Mrs Priscilla Bliss was living in London with her three children Henry J. Bliss (born c1860, Monmouth), Louise E. Bliss (born c1860, Monmouth) and Alfred Marsh Bliss, aged 20.
 Alfred Marsh Bliss moved from London to Sussex some time before 1890.

 [LEFT] A picture postcard showing Lansdowne (Lansdown) Place, Lewes, around 1910.
 On the left of the picture, on the corner at the junction of Lansdown Place and Station Street, is the Lansdown Arms public house.
 Next door to the Lansdown Arms at 34 Lansdown Place is the studio premises of A. M. Bliss & Co.
 The awning outside Bliss & Co.'s shop advertises "photographic postcards".
 [ABOVE] A photograph taken around 2002, showing the business premises at 34 Lansdown Place, Lewes.
 Today the premises at No. 34 Lansdown Place is still occupied by the Bamboo Garden Chinese Restaurant and Take Away Food Shop.
-When this photograph was taken, the Lansdown Arms had been re-named "The North Star Inn", but the pub has since reverted to its original name.
+When this photograph was taken, the Lansdown Arms had been re-named "The White Star Inn", but the pub has since reverted to its original name.

 William Shelley BRANCH (1854-1933)